Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     DMA # for ES-1688 chip (0,1,3)

-This module supports multiple cards and autoprobe (without MPU-401 port) and PnP with the ES968 chip.
+This module supports multiple cards and autoprobe (without MPU-401 port) and PnP with the woke ES968 chip.

 Module snd-es18xx
 -----------------